Highest standard of care at the lowest rates

 - Safety & effectiveness assessment

-Health care is commonly evaluated by three criteria and at MyMD, cannabis care is no different.
+Healthcare is evaluated by three criteria and at MyMedicine, cannabis care is no different.
 We strive to reduce costs, increase provider access, and improve quality of life.

 - Affordable medical marijuana cards